St. Martin’s Press | 2014

 By the time he got back, his fries had disappeared.
 It was weird.

-I was totally into the progress with Angel’s story.
+I was totally into the progress of Angel’s story.
 And the little tidbits meant to make you curious about silent, creepy Mr. Wong.
 I think Cookie with Uncle Bob is adorable.
-I still hate Reyes, though.
+I still hate Reyes.
 He’s a bossy motherfucker.
 And I resent being expected to get ladywood for him like every other woman in this novel.
 I get it!
 He’s sexy!

 There is something satisfying about a witty, seemingly dark character that plays it up and has fun with his role.
-The Dealer is intriguing and I think he’s going to be a nice counterpoint for me to Reyes’ assigned leading man bullshit.
+The Dealer is intriguing and I think he’s going to be a nice counterpoint for me to Reyes’ leading man bullshit.

 “He was angry with me once again.
 Men and their mood swings.
 Women had nothing on them.”

 Without sex, Charley and Reyes don’t seem to have much of a fulfilling relationship.
 Maybe if that were to change, I might start to not despise him as much as I do.

-I supposed, if there is any criticism I have of Charley at all, is that she’s emotionally stupid and doesn’t seem to be maturing.
-You’d think after all the torture and near death experiences, all the souls she’d spoken to and things she’s witnessed and felt of their lives, she’d have had an epiphany or two about her own life.
+I supposed, if there is any criticism I have of Charley at all, it’s that she’s emotionally stupid and doesn’t seem to be maturing.
+You’d think after all the torture and near-death experiences, all the souls she’d spoken to and things she’s witnessed and felt of their lives, she’d have had an epiphany or two about her own life.
+Gain some fucking knowledge.
 She doesn’t need to lose her joie de vivre, but is, like, paying a bill on time too much to ask?